ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 for that.
 For example, the [GloVe word embeddings](https://nlp.stanford.edu/projects/glove/) used Wikipedia, news text, and the Internet ([CommonCrawl](https://commoncrawl.org/)) as its source.
+It has hundreds of gigabytes of data, a million times more than the ten sentences we have.

 ### <a id="clean"></a> 1.
 Clean the text